Revised February 10, 2016

-DISCLAIMER: The flood maps provided at this link are “preliminary” only, and are shown here for the benefit of the citizens of Abilene.
-Until these maps become “effective,” they are to be used for informational purposes only and should not be relied upon.
-The City of Abilene makes no representation or warranty regarding the accuracy or reliability of these maps.
+DISCLAIMER: The City of Abilene makes no representation or warranty regarding the accuracy or reliability of these maps.
 All floodplain determinations should be made by the current effective maps, which are available at FEMA’s website, or in the City of Abilene Engineering Division’s office.
 For more information, please read the “Frequently Asked Questions Regarding the Preliminary Flood Maps” below.

 Frequently Asked Questions Regarding the Preliminary Flood Maps

-When will the preliminary map become final?
+When did the preliminary map become final?
 Federal Emergency Management Agency has issued a Letter of Final Determination setting the effective date of the new maps for January 6, 2012.
-Until the new maps become the “effective maps”, all construction and development in the city must be in conformance with the city’s current maps and ordinances.

 What is a FIRM?
 Flood Insurance Rate Map.
 A FIRM shows areas of land that are prone to flooding.